alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 Taeyoon asked us to cut large sheets of butcher paper and to answer three questions:

-What do you want SFPC to be?
+* What do you want SFPC to be?
-What do you hope to learn at SFPC?
+* What do you hope to learn at SFPC?
-What do you hope to make at SFPC?
+* What do you hope to make at SFPC?

 He gave us 20 minutes and I took my work outside.
 I was sunny and cool.
 Very nice weather, San Francisco weather.

 We posted our sheets and conversed and read each others' answers.
 A very diverse range of interests.

 Taeyoon asked us what answers we had in common, even if it was just with one other person.
 An interest in music seemed to be a constant in the group.
 AI and Deep Learning was another.
-Live coding, Katrina Allrick, another classmate was interested in and Ruby Childs(also classmate)suggested checking out a group called Algorave that does cool things with music and live coding.
+Live coding, Katrina(classmate) was interested in and Ruby(also classmate)suggested checking out a group called [Algorave](www.algorave.com) that does cool things with music and live coding.
 Baku and I are both interested in video production.
-Bryan and Medhir were interested in working with microorganisms and electricity.
+Bryan and Medhir(more classmates) were interested in working with microorganisms and electricity.

 After that, Taeyoon said he had a surprise for us, but that we'd have to wait.